 A few years ago we often joked about the “crackberry” lifestyle.
 Blackberries were the tool of choice for the hyper-connected.
 How quickly times have changed!

 Today we have a wide assortment of handhelds and tablets to keep us connected, and over the coming years we will be switching to wearable devices inside our clothes, worn as accessories, and somehow attached to our bodies.

 Even though virtually every tech company has voiced concern over people who abuse their technology and can’t let go, they also have to feed the economic engines that keep them on top.

 It’s still in their best interest to not only get people hooked, but also to both drive and perpetuate these obsessions to the fullest.

 With money still being the primary incentive for business, companies who create the most loyal customers, even though they may suffer from addiction, will end up as winners.

 Business has always been about getting people to fall in love with a product and constantly want more.
 So what is it that makes these products different, more addictive, and more dangerous?
 Well, it all boils down to the loss of self-control, and its still not clear to me whether the onus of responsibility stemming from this kind of abuse should be shifted onto the company that creates the product or service.

-The buyer of addictions is viewed entirely differently than the creator of addictions.
-Buyers are viewed as victims, creators, at least in the tech world, as our heroes.
+The buyer of addictions is viewed in a far different light than the creator of addictions.
+Buyers are viewed as victims, creators, at least in the tech world, are our heroes.